Fabio Perini: Perini Navi (1983 - )

 Perini Navi has launched 52 ships since 1983, becoming the world's leading company in the design and construction of large luxury sailing ships (ketch and sloop) (63% of the world market of the 40+ in 2002).

-In May 2017, the Tabacchi family joined Perini Navi and assumed its operational and strategic management, as well as 100% ownership.
+In May 2017, the Tabacchi family joined Perini Navi and assumed its operational and strategic management, as well as full ownership.

-In December 2021 Perini Navi was taken over by The Italian Sea Group.
+In 2021 Perini Navi went bankrupt.
+It was bought by The Italian Sea Group for €80M after two other companies declined to pay €62.5M, deeming it overpriced.

 Perini Business Park (1999 - )

 In Joinville, Brazil, Fabio Perini launched the Perini Business Park, the largest technological-industrial park in South America.
 To start his new project, he founded Perville, a construction company that will follow the construction of the Perini Park.

 Faper Group S.p.A.
 (2001 - )

-Faper Group was founded by Fabio Perini in 2001 and operates from the Viareggio headquarters.
-Born as an aggregator reference for the innovative tissue mechanics sector, today it is specialized in engineering solutions for tissue paper, sterilization systems and real-estate.
+Faper Group was founded by Fabio Perini in 2001 and operates from headquarters in Viareggio.
+Born as an aggregator reference for the innovative tissue mechanics sector, today it specializes in engineering solutions for tissue paper, sterilization systems and real-estate.
 It has been led by CEO Fabio Boschi since 2009.